 The Comanche agreed to withdraw also and, as each side kept to their agreements, the bloody battle was thus averted.

-In the spring of 1830 Carson had some daring adventures with the Crow tribe.
-With four other men he went to the head waters of the Arkansas River, where he joined twenty men under Captain John Yount.
+In the spring of 1830, Carson had some daring adventures with the Crow tribe.
+With four other men, he went to the headwaters of the Arkansas River, where he joined 20 men under Captain John Yount.
 While in the winter camp a band of 60 Crow Indians robbed the little band of skin hunters of several horses, to recapture which Kit Carson was dispatched with 15 men.
 He eagerly took up the trail of the marauders.

 As the little band of white frontiersmen turned their heads towards Bent’s Fort, someone said, “Boys!
 We ain’t seed th’ last redskin, by any means.
 Th’ varmints will be after us, sure, before many days are out, and we’d better hurry along afore too many uv ’em get on our trail.”

 What the old plainsman said was only too true.
 Before two days had gone a force of 200 Crow warriors surprised the men under Carson and Captain Yount and did everything in their power to capture them.
 The white men stood them off from behind boulders, trees, and stumps and, as only a few of the Indians had rifles, it was soon apparent that Kit Carson and his party would escape.
 The plainsmen slowly retreated, keeping up a constant battle with the Indians, and for fifty miles this fighting went on.
 Carson was wounded in the leg by an arrow.
 Several of his friends were killed.
 In spite of this the little band held together, got out into open country, and were soon in the hunting ground of the Comanche, where the Crow were afraid to follow them, because of the danger of running into a hostile war party of Indians who were friendly to Carson and unfriendly to them.